cert-ee/cuckoo3/docs/src/usage/commands.md

 #### cuckoosafelist

 This command/tool is used to manage Cuckoo safelists.
 The safelists are used in modules such as network processing.
+A restart of Cuckoo is usually needed after adding entries.

 ##### Help